Converg3nce/matic-docs/docs/validate/counter-stake-stage-2/delegate.md

 **Note:** You need to make sure you have the Staking Token added to your Metamask.
 For CS-2008, the staking token contract address is: `0xAFfb23A344B7ebdf4Ea6B5ec27ECC00D12fecd77`

+If you want to know how to add "Custom Tokens" to Metamask, you can read our guide here: https://docs.matic.today/docs/develop/metamask/custom-tokens

 Once you have logged in you will be navigated to a screen where you will see a list of Validators and a lot of stats.

 **Note:** If you are already a validator, then when you attempt to become a delegator, you have to make sure that you use a different address than the one used for your validator.
 This is only if you're already a validator.